braghimsistemas/suitup-php/docs/compatibility/index.md

-# Comparing to SuitUp version 1
+# Comparing to Suitup version 1

-We keep great compatibility with previous version talking about construct a project with SuitUp of course, but there are some differences as the list below.
+We keep great compatibility with previous version talking about construct a project with Suitup of course, but there are some differences as the list below.

 ## Database connection